physshen/academic_pages/content/home/experience.md

          properties of p+ip and d+id superconductors
        * Proposed that transport measurements can be utilized to identify the existence of Majorana zero mode in p+ip and d+id superconductors
        * Received systematic training in the theory of superconductivity
-  - title: Research on 2D materials and device fabrication
+  - title: CVD growth of 2D materials and device fabrication
     company: Supervised by Prof. Faxian Xiu
     company_url: ''
     location: Nanodevice Lab, Fudan University